Skip to main content

 • Cross-functional coverage — A single connection spans finance, procurement, supply chain, pricing, and warehouse data across four SAP APIs.

-• No SAP expertise required after setup — Once your administrator completes the initial setup, assignments translate natural-language questions into the correct OData queries, so business users do not need to know SAP transaction codes or API structures.
+• No SAP expertise required after setup — Once your administrator completes the initial setup, agents translate natural-language questions into the correct OData queries, so business users do not need to know SAP transaction codes or API structures.

 Works Well With

-• Google Sheets or Microsoft Excel — Pull SAP business partner lists, pricing tables, or inventory valuations into spreadsheets for analysis and stakeholder reporting.
+Pull SAP business partner lists, pricing tables, or inventory valuations into spreadsheets for analysis and stakeholder reporting.

-• Gmail or Microsoft Outlook — Retrieve SAP records and include them in automated notification or compliance reporting emails.
+Retrieve SAP records and include them in automated notification or compliance reporting emails.

-• Slack or Microsoft Teams — Query SAP data and post operational summaries, procurement alerts, or pricing updates to team channels.
+Query SAP data and post operational summaries, procurement alerts, or pricing updates to team channels.